Resampling schemes in population annealing: Numerical and theoretical results: Conclusions

 As a last test in this artificial setting, we repeated the experiment for different linear system sizes $L$.
-In agreement with Ref.~\cite{Weigel2021} we find that for the two-dimensional Ising model the temperature step should be proportional to $1/L$, that is the position of the minimum (resp. the length of the plateau for nearest-integer and systematic resampling) of the resampling cost scales as $1/L$.
-Most strikingly, we find that under mild assumptions $\rho_t$ should scale as $L^{d/2}$ independent of the underlying model which gives rise to the simple rule of how to choose the population size $R$ when studying multiple system sizes of the same model.
+In agreement with Ref.~\cite{Weigel2021} we find that for the two-dimensional Ising model the temperature step should be proportional to $1/L$, i.e., the position of the minimum (respectively, the length of the plateau for nearest-integer and systematic resampling) of the resampling cost scales as $1/L$.
+Most strikingly, we find that, assuming good equilibration and an appropriate annealing schedule, $\rho_t$ should scale as $L^{d/2}$ independent of the underlying model which gives rise to the simple rule of how large the population size $R$ should at least be when studying multiple system sizes of the same model.

-Finally, we repeat some of these experiments with MCMC simulations in order to confirm that indeed close-to-equilibrium simulations behave similar to the idealized case.
+Finally, we repeat some of these experiments with MCMC simulations to confirm that indeed close-to-equilibrium simulations behave similar to the idealized case.
 The agreement is surprisingly good although one should stress that the two-dimensional Ising model is easy to equilibrate as compared to spin glasses, which are notoriously hard to equilibrate and form one of the main applications of PA~\cite{Hukushima2003,Wang2015}.
 We find that in out-of-equilibrium PA simulations there is an extra contribution to the family growth that can be linked to the correlation within the population.
 Thus, we expect that by introducing a target effective population size $R_\text{eff}$ family growth may be well-controlled.

 Although we set out to understand one aspect of PA, namely resampling, we can extract a few guiding principles from these studies regarding the question of how to choose $R$, $\theta$ and $\beta_i$ (for further rules of thumb of how to successfully implement a PA simulation we refer to Sec.~X in Ref.~\cite{Weigel2021}):